 Bedroom 2 - king size bed (or twin 2'6" single beds) & en-suite with shower room & W.C, lake views.

-There's a steep garden across Vale View lane that has the views you'd wish for, but it's a bit too precarious for smaller children.
-However it's still perfect for some adult outdoor dining and soaking up the vistas from the top terrace, complete with garden furniture.
+There's a garden across the lane that has the views you'd wish for.
+Perfect for some outdoor dining and soaking up the vistas from the top terrace, complete with garden furniture.

 Gas central heating, initial logs for open fire, electricity & bed linen.